drewm27/speakerrankings/passive-floorstanding-large-pages/KEF+Blade+Two+Meta.md

 share-description: "The KEF Blade Two Meta ranks #2 out of 26 total Large Size Floorstanding Speakers.
 Find all the specifications and reviews in one place"
 ---

-The KEF Blade Two Meta ranks #2 out of 26 total [Large Size Floorstanding Speakers](/passive-floorstanding-large/).
+The KEF Blade Two Meta ranks #2 out of 26 total [Large Size Floorstanding Speakers](/passive-floorstanding-large/) for sound quality.
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.

 ### #2 [KEF Blade Two Meta](https://www.hifizero.com/index.php?q=KEF+Blade+Two+Meta) [[Used Listings](https://www.hifizero.com/index.php?q=KEF+Blade+Two+Meta)]: $28000 only sold in stores
 - Positives: One of the best speakers on the market.
 Amazing directivity.
 Insanely low distortion